-On 10th July 2019, CySEC issued Circular C326 regarding the Prudential Supervision Information which will be required to be submitted ("Form 144-14-11") by all the Investment Firms by the 30th of June each year.
+On 10th July 2019, CySEC issued Circular C326 regarding the Prudential Supervision Information which will be required to be submitted ("Form 165-03") by all the Investment Firms by the 30th of June each year.
 Specifically, this particular form was addressed by CySEC in order to collect relevant information by the CIFs regarding the following areas:

-- The assessment of ICAAP.

-- The assessment of annual audited financial statements.

-- The safeguarding of clients' money.
+- The assessment of Internal Capital Adequacy Assessment Process ("ICAAP") and Internal Liquidity Adequacy Assessment Process ("ILAAP"), - The assessment of audited financial statements, - The safeguarding of clients' money.